Connect with us

 Resneck, a California dermatologist, emphasized pending bills in Indiana, Massachusetts, North Carolina, Oklahoma, and Wyoming that include several policies backed by the AMA, including quicker response times, requirements for public reporting of insurers’ prior authorization determinations, and programs to reduce the volume of requests, sometimes called “gold carding.”
 Legislation has come from both Democratic and Republican lawmakers, and some is bipartisan, as in Colorado.

 In Missouri, legislation introduced by Republican state Rep. Melanie Stinnett aims to establish one of those gold carding programs for treatment and prescriptions.
-Stinnett said she regularly was frustrated by prior authorization hurdles in her work as a speech pathologist before joining the in 2023.
+Stinnett said she regularly was frustrated by prior authorization hurdles in her work as a speech pathologist before joining the legislature in 2023.

 “The stories all kind of look similar: It’s a big fight to get something done on the insurance side for approval,” Stinnett said.
 “Then sometimes, even after all of that fight, it feels like it may have not been worthwhile because some people then have a change at the beginning of the year with their insurance.”

-Under her bill, a medical provider's prior authorization requests during a six-month evaluation period would be reviewed.
-After that period, providers whose requests were approved at least 90% of the time would be exempt from to submit requests for the next six months.
+Under her bill, a medical provider’s prior authorization requests during a six-month evaluation period would be reviewed.
+After that period, providers whose requests were approved at least 90% of the time would be exempt from having to submit requests for the next six months.
 The exemptions would also apply to facilities that meet that threshold.
 Then, she said, they would need to continue meeting the threshold to keep the “luxury” of the exemption.

 A 2022 survey of 26 health insurance plans conducted by the industry trade group AHIP found that just over half of those plans had used a gold carding program for medical services while about a fifth had done so for prescriptions.
 They gave mixed reviews: 23% said patient safety improved or stayed the same, while 20% said the practice increased costs without improving quality.

-The new federal prior authorization rules finalized by the Centers for Medicare & Medicaid Services stop short of gold carding and don't address prior authorizations for prescription , like Marks' Mounjaro prescription.
+The new federal prior authorization rules finalized by the Centers for Medicare & Medicaid Services stop short of gold carding and don’t address prior authorizations for prescription drugs, like Marks’ Mounjaro prescription.
 Beginning in 2026, the new rules establish response time frames and public reporting requirements — and ultimately will mandate an electronic process — for some insurers participating in federal programs, such as Medicare Advantage or the health insurance marketplace.
 Manual submissions accounted for 39% of prior authorization requests for prescriptions and 60% of those for medical services, according to the 2022 insurance survey.

 In Missouri, state and national organizations representing doctors, nurses, social workers, and hospitals, among others, back Stinnett’s bill.
 Opposition to the plan comes largely from pharmacy benefit managers and the insurance industry, including the company whose prior authorization process Marks navigated last year.
 A Cigna Healthcare executive submitted testimony saying the company’s experience showed gold card policies “increase inappropriate care and costs.”